Young Scholars’ Program (YSP)

-- Only students 12th grade the fall following the program are eligible to apply.
-Students from any schools (public, private, home schooled, etc) are eligible.
+- Only students entering 12th grade in the fall following the program (current juniors) are eligible to apply.
+Students from any school (public, private, homeschooled, etc) are eligible.

 - An even number of males and females will be selected, from a diverse range of demographic backgrounds.

 - Due to government grant funding, students must be US Citizens or Permanent Residents

 - Absences are NOT permitted unless in a documented emergency.

 *Each summer, the selected topics depend on what faculty we host.
 These topics may not be final but as of January 2023, these are the ones we have so far:

 - BioEng: Uncovering Cardiopulmonary Dysfunction following Chronic Wildland Fire Smoke Exposure

 - BioEng/MechEng: Biomechanical Assessment of the Tricuspid Valve

 - ChemEng: Development of High-Throughput Organs on a Chip